-Derek Freese Documentary Fund (DFDF) provides production support for feature-length documentary films that have both a strong narrative and a connection to Greater Philadelphia.
+Derek Freese Documentary Fund (DFDF) provides production support for feature-length documentary films that have both a strong narrative and compelling story, across a broad spectrum of subject matters.
 This award is given biennially to an independent filmmaker and provides up to $35,000 in finishing funds.

 The Derek Freese Film Foundation was created in 1997 to honor the memory of Derek Freese, an aspiring filmmaker who passed away two days after arriving in Hollywood to pursue his dream of making movies.
-In January 2013, the Foundation launched Derek Freese Documentary Fund to honor Derek's love of film, a good story, and his hometown of Philadelphia.
+In January 2013, the foundation launched the Derek Freese Documentary Fund to honor his love of film.
+Through Derek's lens, we find great storytelling, interesting characters, and creative filmmaking.

 Proposals must include:

 • Synopsis/Treatment providing a narrative summary, including project topic, subject profiles, and essential story lines, and clearly communicating a vision and theme for your finished film.

 • Resume and Bios highlighting previous credits and relevant experience for the primary applicant and key individuals working on the film.